dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 location of the first Alpha and `p2` is moved to the location of the second Alpha.

+By default, Dgraph will look for a posting directory with the name `p`, so make sure to rename the directories after moving them.
+You can also use the `-p` option to specify a different path from the default.

 #### Restore from Amazon S3
 ```sh
 $ dgraph restore -p /var/db/dgraph -l s3://s3.us-west-2.amazonaws.com/<bucketname>